davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.img/index.md

 	</table>
 </center>

-#### Rotation and Flipping
+#### Flipping Images along an Axis

-- Write a method `flipHorizontal()` that will flip your 2D array along the horizontal (x) axis.
+- Write a method `flipHorizontal()` that will flip your 2D array along the vertical (y) axis.
 The Pixels on the left-hand side of the image get swapped over to the right-hand side.
 For instance,

     ```txt
     for all rows y: